mraziz098/Belajar-Dasar-Pemrograman-JavaScript/README.md

 * I learned more about module in JavaScript
 * I learned more about error handling in JavaScript
 * I learned more about concurrency in JavaScript
+* I learned more about mmodules in JavaScript